Skip to content

 Profile

 I am a transdisciplinary scholar exploring the role of contemporary art in fostering a just and caring society.
 Since 2023, I work at the University of Humanistic Studies in Utrecht, the Netherlands, as Associate Professor of Care Ethics & the Arts and, since September 2024, also as Head of the Department of Care Ethics.
-I am involved, among other things, in strengthening UvH’s leadership in the field of artistic research through the collaboration Meaningful Artistic Research (MAR) between UvH and HKU University of the Arts Utrecht.
-In addition, I teach in the master’s program Care Ethics and Policy and supervise PhD research—including artistic research—on topics related to, among others, gender and diversity studies, care ethics and aesthetics, cultural analysis, and the environmental humanities.
-Previously, I was Assistant Professor of Gender Studies at the Faculty of Arts and Social Sciences at Maastricht University.
-I hold an MA in Classics and a PhD in Gender Studies—both awarded cum laude—from Radboud University Nijmegen.
-Internationally, I have been a Visiting Scholar at New York University and have held several research residencies at the Royal Netherlands Institute in Rome.
+I teach in the MA Care Ethics and Policy and supervise PhD research, including artistic research conducted in collaboration with HKU University of the Arts Utrecht.
+My areas of supervision and teaching include care ethics and aesthetics, cultural analysis, feminist and queer theory, gender and diversity studies, and the environmental humanities.